 - Body temperature (gout tends to form in colder body parts)

-6 - For gout to be treated successfully, there are four goals of treatment.
+6 - There are four goals of gout treatment.

 To attain a successful treatment outcome for gout: